AdobeDocs/experience-manager-65.en/help/forms/using/forms-install-configure-gov-reference-site.md

     1. Ensure that you are accessing the server using the same redirect URL as configured in the MS Dynamics application registration.

-1. Select the “Microsoft Dynamics OData Cloud Service” configuration.
+1. Select the "Microsoft Dynamics OData Cloud Service" configuration.
-1. Click “Properties”.
+1. Click "Properties".

    ![Properties for Microsoft OData Cloud Service](assets/properties_odata_cloud_service.jpg)

-1. Navigate to the “Authentication Settings” tab.
+1. Navigate to the "Authentication Settings" tab.
 1. Enter the following details:

     1. **Service Root:** e.g `https://msdynamicsserver.api.crm3.dynamics.com/api/data/v9.1/`